ronxldwilson/SNOW-Interview-Qs/README.md

 2. What do you mean by coalesce?
 The field property that is used in transform map field mapping is known as Coalesce.
 Coalescing on a field allows you to use that field as a unique key.
 The existing record will get updated with the imported information if a match with the coalesce field is found.
 If you can’t find a match, then insertion of a new record into the database will take place.

-4. What is LDAP Integration and its use?
-[LDAP]

-LDAP is Light weight Directory Access Protocol.
-You can use it for user data population and user authentication.
-ServiceNow integrates with LDAP directory to streamline the user log in process and to automate the creation of user and assigning them roles.

 5. What do you mean by data lookup and record matching?